 There are many methods of identification, some permanent, some not.

 In most Australian states, it is now compulsory for cats and dogs to be microchipped.
 This is a permanent method of identification.
-Should your pet go missing, most veterinary practices and shelters have the ability to scan the pet and if it has been microchipped locate the owner quickly.
+Should your pet go missing, most veterinary practices and shelters can scan the pet and if it has been microchipped locate the owner quickly.